The Lavender Hill Mob: Plot

 The day after their last consignment of stolen gold is sent to Paris, Holland and Pendlebury head to France to retrieve them from a souvenir kiosk atop the Eiffel Tower supplied by Pendlebury's firm.
-However, the pair are horrified when they find one of the boxes containing the golden paperweights has been opened by mistake due to a language mix-up.
-Discovering six have been sold to a group of English schoolgirls, the pair make a wild chase to pursue after them back to Britain.
-Both manage to track down the schoolgirls, but only manage to get back five of the paperweights.
-The girl holding the sixth one refuses, intending to deliver it to a policeman she is friends with.
-Holland and Pendlebury pursue after the girl, and watch in horror as it is brought to an exhibition of police history and methods at Hendon Police College.
+They are horrified when they find one of the boxes containing the golden paperweights has been opened by mistake and six have been sold to a group of English schoolgirls.
+The pair make a wild chase to pursue them back to Britain, manage to track down the schoolgirls, but only get back five of the paperweights.
+The girl holding the sixth one refuses, intending it as a gift to a policeman she is friends with.
+Holland and Pendlebury pursue the girl, and watch in horror as the paperweight is brought to an exhibition of police history and methods at Hendon Police College.
 Holland's worst fears come true when Farrow, having begun to realize the truth, spots the paperweight and orders a chemical test on it.

 Left with no choice, Holland snatches it, and he and Pendlebury make their escape in a stolen police car.
 A confusing pursuit begins across London, as Holland uses the car's radio to feed false, misleading information to the officers pursuing the pair.
-However, both find themselves forced to offer a passing police officer a lift on the car's footplate, causing them to be eventually discovered.
+They find themselves forced to offer a passing police officer a lift, causing them to be discovered.
 As Pendlebury becomes trapped, Holland escapes with the six golden paperweights, which leave him with a tidy sum to enjoy a new life.
-After finishing his tale to his visitor back in the present day, Holland admits that the money is now all gone.
-As the pair prepare to leave, the visitor is revealed as a police officer, and that Holland has been finally arrested for his crime as the story concludes.
+Back in Rio, after finishing his tale to his visitor, Holland admits that the money is now all gone.
+As the pair walk out, it is revealed that Holland is handcuffed to the man and has been arrested for his crime.